- Basis and Purpose of the Policy

 5.6 Mount Temple is Spiritual

-Mount Temple’s spiritual dimension is based on the fact that Mount Temple has
+Mount Temple’s spiritual dimension is based on the fact that Mount Temple has:

-● A Protestant, Christian heritage of mutual solidarity stretching back through its predecessor schools almost 250 years;
+- a Protestant, Christian heritage of mutual solidarity stretching back through its predecessor schools almost 250 years;

-● 40 years experience of learning for inclusiveness and appreciation of difference.
+- 45 years’ experience of learning for inclusiveness and appreciation of difference.

 Learning in Mount Temple is devoted to developing the whole person, including the spiritual dimension, and to developing an informed conscience in people.
 This means that learning in Mount Temple includes:

 - understanding and appreciating the Christian, particularly Protestant, traditions on which the school is founded, and encouraging an openness to understanding the beliefs of those of major and minority religious and non-religious traditions;

-● Supporting the students in the development of their own spirituality;
+- supporting the students in the development of their own spirituality;

-● Providing space for quiet, reflection, prayer and formation.
+- providing space for quiet, reflection, prayer and formation;

-● Learning for fullness of life, and experiencing joy in a learning environment.
+- learning for fullness of life, and experiencing joy in a learning environment.

 5.7 Mount Temple is Innovative, Critical and Creative